MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ### [Windows Admin Center](#tab/windows-admin-center)

-You can use Windows Admin Center to set up and manage product keys for your Azure Local instance.
+You can use Windows Admin Center to set up and manage product keys for your Azure Local.

 #### Apply activation keys